denten-books/plain-text/0-intro.md

 language leading to a series of thought experiments first in the writing of Ludwig Wittgenstein, and then in the seminal paper of Alan Turing on an imaginary computer capable of reading and writing.
-The verbs to read and to write imply a type of a cognitive processing.
+The verbs to read and to write imply a type of cognitive processing.
 What does it mean to read and to write for a machine?
 At once a machine and an algorithm, the Turing machine blurs the boundaries between software and hardware, code and content, intelligence and imitation.